Agent Tusk -

 — Donald Tusk (@eucopresident) September 6, 2018

-European Council President Donald Tusk has released a bizarre Trump-style video, starring himself and world leaders, all set to action thriller movie music and complete with embossed title sequences.
+European Council President Donald Tusk has released a bizarre Trump-style video in a cringeworthy desperate attempt to connect with people.
+The video, starring himself and world leaders, is all set to action thriller movie music and complete with embossed title sequences.
 Is he auditioning to be the next James Bond?